fbpx

 How does the refer a friend discount work?

 Tell all your friends about us!
-When someone you referred places their first order, they can let us know in the check out that you sent them to us, and we’ll email you a discount code for 20% off standard digital printing.
+When someone you referred places their first order, they can let us know in the referral section at check out that you sent them to us, and we’ll email you a discount code for 20% off standard digital printing.

 I am ordering for a PA nonprofit, how can I remove the tax from my invoice?